Renault 5 review - Electric motor, drive & performance

 Is the Renault 5 good to drive in town?

 The original Renault 5 was designed to be a good supermini for urban environments and the new model should fulfil that brief, too.
-Its small proportions and nimble character should make it easy to manoeuvre and park in town.
+Its small proportions and nimble character make it easy to manoeuvre and park in town.
 From launch there’s no one-pedal driving, but this will be added to models later down the line – this can make urban driving incredibly easy, though it’s not for everyone.
-As we mentioned before, at lower speeds braking can be hard to do smoothly, which can make driving in urban areas less relaxed than you might want it to be.
+At lower speeds braking can be hard to do smoothly, which can make driving in urban areas less relaxed than you might want it to be.
+Overall, though, with its light, darty steering and tight turning circle, the Renault 5 feels well suited to urban driving.

 Is the Renault 5 good to drive on long journeys?